hilbert-spaess/hilbert-spaess.github.io/_posts/2020-04-16-MCMC in practice.md

 The prototypical example of a transition function satisfying detailed balance is the Metropolis update rule.
 We start by choosing a **proposal function** $Q(\theta_i \vert \theta_j)$, a symmetric transition that admits straightforward sampling, such as a Gaussian centred at $\theta_i$.
 To sample from the Metropolis transition function, we first sample $\theta_j$ from this proposal function, and accept this proposal with probability $\min{\{\frac{P(\theta_j)}{P(\theta_i)}, 1\}}$.

+Taking a Gaussian proposal function, the choice of radius exhibits an important trade-off.
+A larger radius allows the chain to potentially traverse the parameter space much more quickly.
+But the larger the radius, the smaller the chance that

 Summary of detailed balance idea.

 Mixing chains palindromically or